joonaspessi/AdventOfCode2021/README.md

 ### Day15 ⭐⭐

-- Implemented Djikstra, which ended up to be very slow.
+- Implemented Dijkstra, which ended up to be very slow.
 However, solution was correct.
 - Should use more performant version.
-For example Djikstra with priority queue.
+For example Dijkstra with priority queue.